 Here are five steps to take to keep your worker retention optimal.

 - Hire Top Talent.
 Take the time, effort, and money to hire the best employee you can afford.
 Excellent employees add much greater value to the company than an average worker.In the hiring process, be transparent about who you are, how you act, what you do.
 Surprises aren’t good.
 It’s much better for your new hire to know he’s expected to be in phone contact 24/7 in advance, than after he takes the job.
 One of the major causes of turnover in the first 90 days is the job not being what the worker expected.

-- Orient Properly Have a smooth functioning employee retention and training program.
-Make sure it tells new hires what they need to know.
+- Orient Properly Your employee retention tactics must be front and center.
+Have a smooth functioning on-boarding program.
+Make sure it is all-inclusive and tells new hires exactly what they need to know.

 - Review job descriptions and expectations the first day.

 - Make sure they know the service philosophy of the company and expected ethics.

 - Restate company rules and regulations—dress codes, professional standards, communication methods.
 Also explain health and other benefits and how to get them.